GT-McDowell-Lab/PyCAC/docs/chapter5/mass.md

 ### Description

 Set the mass of each atom, in unit of g/mol.
 The first, second, third, and fourth examples are for Cu, Al, Ni, and Fe, respectively.
+See [lattice](lattice.md) for chemical elements.

 ### Related commands